About Tyron Hyde

 What is Property Depreciation?

 So, what counts as depreciation for your investment property in Australia?
-Depreciation Calculator

-Claiming for your property’s depreciation is one of the most effective tax deductions in Australia.
+Claiming your property’s depreciation is one of the most effective tax deductions in Australia.
 It allows you to reduce your yearly taxable income, which means your tax bill also decreases.
 When used correctly, depreciation allows you to take home more money each year.

 Behind the deductions you claim for interest expenses, depreciation is one of the largest tax deductions in Australia.
 However, many investors fail to claim for all their property depreciation.
 Some even forget about it entirely, which could result in the loss of thousands of dollars over the lifetime of your investment.